Theatre and Entertainment Technology—BS

 - Take significant courses in design, technology, and possibly computing to learn to adapt your training to non-theatrical entertainment career fields.

-How will Michigan Tech help me start my career?
+How does Michigan Tech help me start my career?

 A professional portfolio: You will begin creating a portfolio during your first semester, continuing to develop it so that you leave campus with a solid professional presentation of yourself.